How many people can meet up outside and indoors has now changed, following the next stage of lockdown lifting on May 17.

 Alongside the lockdown reviews to announce whether the restrictions can be lifted further, independent reviews will take place on subjects such as mask wearing, international travel and social distancing.

 Who counts in the rule of six?

-Anyone and everyone counts in the rule of six, according to Michael Gove.
+Anyone and everyone counts in the rule of six in England, according to Michael Gove.

 Last year, when the rule was in place for how many people can meet outside and indoors, the minister confirmed that the rule of six wouldn’t exempt children under 12 as many thought it would.

 What new powers have been given to the police to enforce the law?

 How many people can meet outside and indoors has been policed since the beginning of lockdown, with fines in place for breaking lockdown rules.

 Over 60,000 of these fines were issued in England between March last year and February 14 2021.

 According to the latest National Police Chiefs’ Council (NPCC) report, 272 of these were £10,000 fines.
 The police handed them out to organisers of mass gatherings of more than 30 people.
 These have included the illegal raves, parties and protests which have hit the headlines in England over the last few months.